About The Townies Team

-ASA LEARMONTH, Co-Producer & Writer: is a recent graduate of Bennington College where he studied theatre and philosophy.
+ASA LEARMONTH, S1 Co-Producer: is a recent graduate of Bennington College where he studied theatre and philosophy.
 Growing up in rural Vermont, podcasts have intrigued, entertained and captivated him from the ripe young age of fifteen, and he feels lucky to have this opportunity to help The Townies Podcast come into fruition in any way he can.

 RAIN PERRY, Theme-Song Writer/Performer: Rain's “Beautiful Tree” was the theme for the CW Network’s Life Unexpected, on which she also had the surreal pleasure of appearing as herself.
 She has released four albums on her own Precipitous Records, as well as writing and touring a solo play about her childhood called Cinderblock Bookshelves: A Guide For Children of Fame-Obsessed Bohemian Nomads, directed by Kim Maxwell.
 She just released The Shopkeeper, her first film.

 *Theme song recorded and mixed by Martin Young, mastered by Mark Hallman at The Congress House.